WellthCare

 3. Your effective dates for the change are correct.

-If anything is amiss, follow up immediately.
+If something's wrong, follow up right away.
 Keep all submission confirmations and updated documents in your permanent benefits file.

 • Prevent Coverage Gaps: Missing the 60-day window could leave you or a new dependent without coverage until the next Open Enrollment Period.

-Treat your benefits as a dynamic component of your financial planning.
-Mark your calendar with the 60-day deadline after any QLE.
-Set an annual reminder to review your coverage during Open Enrollment, even without a life event.
-Finally, understand that providers like WellthCare are building ecosystems where seamless, integrated administration is a core value-levering technology to reduce this friction for you, so you can focus on using healthcare that pays you back.
+Think of your benefits as part of your financial plan.
+Mark your calendar with the 60-day deadline after any big life change.
+Set an annual reminder to review your coverage during Open Enrollment, even if nothing changed.
+And know that providers like WellthCare are making it easier—so you can focus on using healthcare that actually pays you back.

 ← Back to Blog